Philip Johnson: Career

 After graduation, Johnson made a series of trips to Europe, including Germany, where his family had a summer house.
 He visited the landmarks of classical and Gothic architecture, and joined Henry-Russell Hitchcock, a prominent architectural historian, who was introducing Americans to the work of Le Corbusier, Walter Gropius, and other modernists.
-In 1928, he met German architect Ludwig Mies van der Rohe, who was at the time designing the German Pavilion for the 1929 Barcelona International Exposition.
+In 1928, he met the German architect Ludwig Mies van der Rohe, who was at the time designing the German Pavilion for the 1929 Barcelona International Exposition.
 The meeting formed the basis for a lifelong relationship of both collaboration and competition.

 Johnson had a substantial fortune, largely due to his father's successful investment in the Aluminum Company of America.
 With this fortune, in 1930 he financed the new architecture department of the Museum of Modern Art in New York, and in 1932 he was named its curator.
 As curator he arranged for American visits by Gropius and Le Corbusier, and negotiated the first American commission for Mies van der Rohe.
 In 1932, working with Hitchcock and Alfred H. Barr, Jr., he organized the first exhibition on Modern architecture at the Museum of Modern Art.
 The show and their simultaneously published book International Style: Modern Architecture Since 1922, published in 1932, played a seminal role in introducing modern architecture to the American public.

 When the rise of the Nazis in Germany forced the modernists Marcel Breuer and Mies van der Rohe to leave Germany, Johnson helped arrange for them to work in the United States.
 He created a small organization called the Gray Shirts, styled after the Nazi Brownshirts.

 The amount of power he yearned for was inversely proportional to the amount he actually attained.
 In politics, he proved to be a trifler, the dilettante he earlier feared himself to be, a model of futility who sought to find a messiah or to pursue messianic ends but whose most lasting following turned out to be the agents of the FBI, who themselves finally grew bored with him.
 In short, he was never much of a political threat to anyone, still less an effective doer of either political good or political evil.